 So far, I have used a crop frame SLR for all my nature work.
 Although a full frame camera would give less noise, the fact that I have more reach with the long lens, on the crop-frame camera, makes that the body of choice.

-For the dragonflies, I find that a 100-400mm lens is best as they tend to perch on reeds a few feet into the pond.
+For the dragonflies, I find that a 180mm macro lens or 100-400mm zoo lens is best as they tend to perch on reeds a few feet into the pond.
 For photographing the damselflies, a macro lens, 100mm or 180mm works best for me, so long as they are close enough to approach.
 Lately I have been using the 180mm macro to give that extra bit of distance between myself and the insect.
 Alternatively, a top quality zoom lens, 70-200mm plus a Marumi supplementary lens will do the close-up job.
 Extension tubes would be a possibility though I haven’t used those for many years.

-I’ve gathered together some of my favourite shots from June and early July 2017 in the first gallery.
+I’ve gathered together some of my favourite shots from June and early July 2017 in the gallery.